Leather-bound books are wrapped in an animal’s skin, so are obviously not vegan. But what about regular hardback and paperback books?

 The vast majority of books are vegan.
 At one time, most books were bound in leather using an adhesive made from animals.
 Nowadays, almost all books are bound using thick paper or faux leather and man-made bookbinding adhesives which do not contain animal ingredients.

 What is animal glue?

-Animal glue is an adhesive which is made by boiling the connective tissues (skins, bones and tendons) of animals over a period of time.
+Animal glue is an adhesive that is made by boiling the connective tissues (skins, bones and tendons) of animals over a period of time.
 This process is similar to how gelatine is made.

 Is animal glue still used nowadays?

 Animal glue is very rarely used in bookbinding.
 This is because it can be inconsistent, brittle and stain the paper.
 Modern alternatives include polyvinyl acetate (PVA), methylcellulose and hot melt adhesive (HMA).

 Whilst animal glue isn’t generally used to bind books these days, it may be used for some lower-quality publications such as telephone directories or mail-order catalogues.